 Loving People and Planet in God’s Name

-This course empowers lay participants to engage local churches in creation care and environmental justice.
-Lay participants will see this work as the appropriate response of disciples of Jesus Christ to the realities of climate change.
-Using the new revised second edition of Climate Justice: A Call to Hope and Action, this course helps communities grow deeper in their faith through the caring creation of practical and context-specific spiritual practices that mitigate the effects of reckless human consumption.
+This course equips and empowers lay participants to engage people in their local churches in creation care and environmental justice.
+Lay participants will understand this work as the appropriate response of disciples of Jesus Christ to the realities of climate change.
+Using the new revised second edition of Climate Justice: A Call to Hope and Action, this course helps local churches grow deeper in their faith through the caring creation of practical and context-specific plans that mitigate the effects of reckless human consumption.

 Ministry with the Forgotten